-Since its discovery in Argentina, in Salta province, there have only been two published reports of its presence.
-The latter authors mention the occurrence of the species in relatively small groups.
-There have been no subsequent reports from Salta and it appears to be locally fairly common in extreme northern Jujuy.
+Since the discovery of this species in Argentina, in Salta province, there have only been two published reports of its presence.
+The latter authors mention its occurrence in relatively small groups.
+There have been no subsequent reports from Salta but it appears to be locally fairly common in extreme northern Jujuy.